My Comeback Story Of A Lifetime: The Road Hasn’t Been Easy

 During my disability, I became a Grant Writer and expert at finding “hidden money” and saving money at home.

-I hold a business management degree from Georgia Military College; graduated from Fort Benjamin Harrison Defense Information School; Specialty: Military Public Affairs and Photo Journalism.
+I hold a business management degree from Georgia Military College; graduated from Fort Benjamin Harrison Defense Information School with distinction; Specialty: Military Public Affairs and Photo Journalism.

 After graduation from the Second U.S. Army Public Affairs Internship, the Fort Benning Marksmanship Unit recruited me as Public Affairs Officer.

 Because of early onset RA that affects the body equally, I chose to join the slower-paced world of SunTrust International Services, Inc. as Executive Assistant to the President; Accomplishment: Formulation and monitoring of annual $3 Million Personnel Budget.

 Since 1998, I have worked as an entrepreneur and philanthropist.

 My hobbies include reading, writing, permaculture gardening, valuing antiques and collectibles.

 Paralyzed Veterans of America featured my Disability Empowerment book in the May 2008 issue of PN Magazine: Your Financial Future.